Unforgettable (Thomas Rhett song)

 "Unforgettable" is a song recorded by American country music singer Thomas Rhett.
 It was released to country radio on July 28, 2017 via Valory Music Group as the second single from his third studio album, Life Changes (2017).
 The song was written by Rhett, Jesse Frasure, Ashley Gorley and Shane McAnally.

 Content

 Rolling Stone said that the song "examines a day at the start of a relationship from the vantage of its more mature present day."
 It features details about the narrator meeting his lover for the first time.

 Videos

 A lyric video was first released in July 2017, featuring Rhett performing in concert as well as video clips of him and his wife Lauren.
 A music video of a live performance at CMA Awards directed by Paul Miller premiered on CMT, GAC, and Vevo in November 2017.

+Critical reception

+American Songwriter and Taste of Country both ranked the song number five on their lists of the greatest Thomas Rhett songs.